-Typical cost: £6,000-£8,000
+- Typical cost: £10,000-£11,000

 As a general rule, heat pumps work best when flow/return temperatures are lower than the 60°C to 70°C range required for older radiators and, of course, hot water.

-Typically, air-source heat pumps would expect to enjoy around 2.8 (i.e. 1kW of electricity creates 2.8kW of heat) and ground-source more like 4.
+Typically, air-source heat pumps would expect to enjoy a SCOP of around 3.2 (i.e. 1kW of electricity creates 3.2kW of heat) and ground-source more like 4.
 As electricity, used to power the pump, is around three times as expensive as gas, heat pumps are usually not viable for those properties on mains gas.

 It needs a specialist heat pump installer, backed-up with good manufacturer software, to get the calculation right.
 Judging an installer’s attempts at sizing your heat pump correctly is a great way to start understanding whether they are the right installer for you.

-Heat pumps now have weather compensation as standard and so can be programmed to shut down when the outside temperature drops below 7°C (when it starts to get inefficient), and allow the boiler to kick-in.
+Heat pumps now have weather compensation as standard and so can be programmed to shut down when the outside temperature drops below 7°C (when it starts to get inefficient), and allow the gas or oil boiler to kick-in.